 - online form for new students to Athabasca University: If you have never been a student with Athabasca University, please complete the following Program Application Form.

-- online form for students with an Athabasca University Student ID Number: If you already have an Athabasca University Student Identification Number, please login to MyAU and then complete the Graduate Application form for the Master of Arts Integrated Studies Program.
+- online form for students with an Athabasca University Student ID Number: If you already have an Athabasca University Student Identification Number, please login to MyAU and then complete the Graduate Application form for the Master of Arts Interdisciplinary Studies Program.
 If you cannot remember your student ID number, please contact the MA-IS Office for assistance.